 Good Week/Bad Week: Looking back at a packed week of sporting drama

-We take a glance back at the highs and lows from another week of high sporting drama...
+We take a glance back at the highs and lows from the sporting world this week...

 Please read our selection below and let us know what you think using the feedback form...

 The Manx Missile proved this last week why he left Team Sky.
 He secured victory in the general classification of the Tour of Qatar.
 He eased to a 25-second win overall.